Acceptable payment methods

 In general terms, interest on loans and related expenses are deductible, provided they are related to the acquisition of goods or services incurred, or to be incurred, in order to obtain or produce taxable income or to maintain the source of such income.

-In the case of loans entered into between related parties, the amount of interest to be deducted is limited to interest from indebtedness not exceeding three times the net equity of the debtor as of the end of the previous fiscal year (see Thin capitalisation in the Group taxation section).
+In the case of loans entered into between related and non-related parties, the amount of interest to be deducted is limited to interest from indebtedness not exceeding 30% of the Tax EBITDA of the previous fiscal year (see Thin capitalisation in the Group taxation section).

 Write-offs of bad debts and equitable provisions are deductible, provided that the accounts to which they belong are determined.
 For the provisions of bad debts, it is necessary that: